Aeonovyli/aeonovyli.github.io/README.md

 I like the yellow, and if you look at my [old style](https://github.com/TheSilverStone/TheSilverStone.github.io/blob/main/assets/css/styleold.css) you can see what I mean by 'shiny'.
 (I mean, if you could preview it.
 Sorry)

-If you want more, I can make a page ⏲️.
+If you want more information, I can make a page for this.